Cycling Vietnam

 Meals Included: Breakfast, Lunch

-Today we relax and unwind.
-We join a boat trip in the morning for a spot of snorkelling and sea swimming before a seafood lunch.
-In the afternoon, you have the option to visit a local fishing village, see the Whale temple or walk around the island to the viewpoint for a 360-degree view of the mountainous coastline and the surrounding coves and white-sand beaches.
+Having a rest from the bikes today we get the opportunity to really relax and unwind.
+We will join a boat trip in the morning for a spot of snorkelling and swimming in the turquoise sea before a seafood lunch is served.
+In the afternoon there is the option to visit a local fishing village, see the Whale temple or walk around the island to the viewpoint for a 360 degree view of the stunning mountainous coastline and the surrounding coves and white sand beaches.

 Meals Included: Breakfast, Lunch